 - 2 cups (250g) all-purpose flour (spoon & leveled), plus more for hands and work surface

 - 2 and 1/2 teaspoons baking powder

 - 1/2 teaspoon salt

 - 2 teaspoons orange zest (about 1 orange)

 - 1 heaping cup (125g) frozen cranberries*

 - optional: 1 Tablespoon (15ml) heavy cream and coarse sugar

 - 2–3 Tablespoons (30-45ml) fresh orange juice*

-- Whisk flour, baking powder, salt, and orange zest together in a large bowl.
+- Whisk flour, sugar, baking powder, salt, and orange zest together in a large bowl.
 Grate the frozen butter using a box grater.
 Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
 See video above for a closer look at the texture.
 Place in the refrigerator or freezer as you mix the wet ingredients together.

 - Pour onto the counter and, with floured hands, work dough into a ball as best you can.
 Dough will be sticky.
 If it’s too sticky, add a little more flour.
 If it seems too dry, add 1-2 more Tablespoons heavy cream.
 Press into an 8-inch disc and, with a sharp knife or bench scraper, cut into 8 wedges.